richelbilderbeek/teaching/docs/papers/evaluation/README.md

   "Student evaluations of teaching: Are they related to what students learn?
   A meta-analysis and review of the literature."
   Journal of marketing education 31.1 (2009): 16-30.
+- `[Fernandez and Mateo, 1992]` Fernandez, Juan, and Miguel A. Mateo.
+  "Student evaluation of university teaching quality: Analysis of a questionnaire for a sample of university students in Spain."
+  Educational and Psychological Measurement 52.3 (1992): 675-686.
 - `[Gurwitz et al., 2020]` Gurwitz, Kim T., et al.
   "A framework to assess the quality and impact of bioinformatics training across ELIXIR."
 PLoS computational biology 16.7 (2020): e1007976. website